DanelleLarson/HMSC-Mississippi-River-Macrophytes/README.md

   * `LICENSE.md` is the Official USGS License.
   * `code.json` is the meta-data about the code in a machine readable format following USGS Style requirements.
   * `workflow diagram.png` is a graphical image of the major steps in analysis.
+  * `HMSC_XXXXX.R` are eight .R files for reproducing analyses and figures

 # Subject area and programming background required

 This code assumes the user is familiar with R.